 Does it matter if I'm new to cycling?

 Nope!
 If you're just getting started, we think Gravel 101 is a great way to start logging more miles safely and comfortably.
 You'll learn a ton about gravel best practices, terminology, and techniques.
-We think 101 is so good that you'll be ready for 201 the next day.

 What do I need to bring?